 Blood tests must be done regularly while using this medication.
 A blood sample will indicate whether your treatment is having the desired effect.
 Be sure to keep all your appointments.

-Always tell healthcare professionals you are visiting (for example, pharmacist, doctor, nurse or dentist) that you are taking this medicine.
+Always tell health care professionals you are visiting (for example, pharmacist, doctor, nurse or dentist) that you are taking this medicine.
 If you need surgery, you must notify the doctor who will perform the procedure.
 You may be asked to stop the medication for a few days.
-Ask your pharmacist or doctor how to start it again, if any.
+In this case, ask about how to start it again.

 This information handout only provides an overview of your treatment.
 Given the complex nature of your treatment, you will receive information that is much more comprehensive and that deals specifically with your needs.
 Make sure that you have all the relevant information regarding your medication.

 When meeting with any health professional, it is important for you to share the following information:

 - Your medical history and allergies (medication, food, or other);

 - If you're pregnant or want to become pregnant, or if you're breastfeeding;

 - If you use tobacco or cannabis or its derivatives, or if you use recreational drugs;